snowdrop/k8s-infra/kubernetes/README.md

 # Introduction

-This document describes the requirements and the process to execute to install k8s on a host.
+This document describes the requirements, and the process to execute to install a k8s cluster on a host.
 The installation will be done using Ansible.

 ## Scope